What shapes the loss landscape of self-supervised learning?: Conclusion

 \section{Conclusion}

-In this work, we approached the problem of collapses in SSL from a landscape perspective.
+In this work, we approached the problem of collapses in SSL from a loss landscape perspective.
 We analytically solved an effective landscape that can be extended to understand the effect of normalization.
 Our result suggests that dimensional collapse can be well understood in the minimal setting and is something neutral to learning on its own.
-We showed that when task-irrelevant dimensions are targeted, dimensional collapse can result in dramatically improved performance, whereas an uninformative noise will (without good luck) leads to collapses in the dimensions that are relevant to the task.
+With the help from the theory, we also showed that when task-irrelevant dimensions are targeted, dimensional collapse can result in improved performance, whereas an uninformative noise will (without good luck) leads to collapses in the dimensions that are relevant to the task.
 It is thus important for practitioners to devise targeted data augmentation mechanisms that incorporate the correct domain knowledge.
-The proposed theory can serve as a theoretical foundation and baseline of any advanced theory of collapses because a correct theory should agree with our results when restricting to the case of a linear model.
-We advocated the thesis that the local geometry of the loss landscape around the origin is an essential component for understanding collapses, and this should invite more future work to understand the landscape around the origin.
+Also, we advocated the thesis that the local geometry of the loss landscape around the origin is an essential component for understanding collapses, and this should invite more future work to understand the landscape around the origin.

 The limitation of our work is clear; our result only identifies the causes of the collapse that can be directly attributed to the low-rank structure of the local minima of the landscape.
 One possible alternative cause of the collapse is dynamics.
-For example, having a large learning rate and small batch can sometimes cause a convergence towards the saddle points in the landscape \citep{ziyin2021sgd}, which, as we have shown, are the collapsed solutions.
+For example, having a large learning rate and small batch can sometimes cause a convergence towards the saddle points in the landscape \citep{ziyin2022sgd}, which, as we have shown, are the collapsed solutions.
 Investigating the role of dynamics in the collapse is thus a crucial future problem.